ARLINGTON, Va. – The Washington Capitals of the National Hockey League announced that they have signed former Reading Royals left wing David Steckel.

 The South Carolina Stingrays are the ECHL affiliate of the Capitals of the NHL and the Hershey Bears of the American Hockey League.

-Selected in the first round (30th overall) by the Los Angeles Kings in the 2001 NHL Entry Draft, the 26 year old had nine points (3g-6a) in nine games for Reading as a rookie in 2004-05 before being called up to Manchester of the AHL where he had 17 points (10g-7a) in 63 regular season games and two points (1g-1a) in six playoff games.
+Selected in the first round (30th overall) by the Los Angeles Kings in the 2001 NHL Entry Draft, the 25 year old scored nine points (3g-6a) in nine games for Reading as a rookie in 2004-05 before being called up to Manchester of the American Hockey League where he had 17 points (10g-7a) in 63 regular season games and two points (1g-1a) in six playoff games.